143rd Rifle Division: Into Poland and Germany

 In November the 143rd was transferred to the 129th Rifle Corps, still in 47th Army.
 At the start of January 1945, prior to the start of the winter offensive into Poland, the Corps also contained the 132nd and 260th Rifle Divisions.
-For this offensive 1st Belorussian Front, now under command of Marshal Zhukov, was ordered to launch a supporting attack north of Warsaw with the 47th along a 4km-wide front for the purpose of clearing the German forces between the Vistula and Western Bug, in conjunction with the left wing of 2nd Belorussian Front.
+For this offensive 1st Belorussian Front, now under command of Marshal Zhukov, was ordered to launch a supporting attack north of Warsaw with the 47th along a 4 km-wide front for the purpose of clearing the German forces between the Vistula and Western Bug, in conjunction with the left wing of 2nd Belorussian Front.
 Following this the Army was to outflank Warsaw from the northeast and help capture the city in cooperation with the 1st Polish Army and part of 61st and 2nd Guards Tank Armies.

 The main offensive began on January 12 but 47th Army did not begin its attack until January 15, with a 55-minute artillery preparation.
 By day's end it had cleared the inter-river area east of Modlin.
 Overnight the 129th Corps forced a crossing of the frozen Vistula.
 On January 17 the 1st Polish Army began the fight for Warsaw and, threatened with encirclement, the German garrison abandoned it.
 As a result of this success the 635th Rifle Regiment (Major Korobov, Fyodor Petrovich) and the 287th Artillery Regiment (Major Afanasev, Stepan Semyonovich) were awarded "Warsaw" as an honorific.
 Following this success the STAVKA ordered an all-out advance to the Oder River.
 47th Army reached the Bzura by 1800 hours that same day.
-As the Front's right flank lengthened to 110-120km by January 25 the 47th, 1st Polish, and 3rd Shock Armies were brought up to guard against any counteroffensive from German forces in East Pomerania.
+As the Front's right flank lengthened to 110–120 km by January 25 the 47th, 1st Polish, and 3rd Shock Armies were brought up to guard against any counteroffensive from German forces in East Pomerania.
 By the end of the next day elements of the Army captured Bydgoszcz and Nakło nad Notecią.

-Over the following weeks the Front's right wing forces eliminated the German garrisons blockaded in Schneidemühl, Deutsch Krone, and Arnswalde, but otherwise gained only up to 10km of ground.
+Over the following weeks the Front's right wing forces eliminated the German garrisons blockaded in Schneidemühl, Deutsch Krone, and Arnswalde, but otherwise gained only up to 10 km of ground.
 For their roles in the taking of Deutsch Krone the 800th Rifle Regiment and the 287th Artillery Regiment were given the Order of Suvorov, 3rd Degree and Order of Kutuzov, 3rd Degree, respectively, on April 5.
-The German 11th Army launched a hastily planned counteroffensive at Stargard on February 15 and two days later the 47th Army was forced to abandon the towns of Piritz and Bahn and fall back 8-12km.
+The German 11th Army launched a hastily planned counteroffensive at Stargard on February 15 and two days later the 47th Army was forced to abandon the towns of Piritz and Bahn and fall back 8–12 km.